warrenca/php-connect4/README.md

 #### Writing tests

 This project is using `phpunit` testing framework.
+The PHPUnit test configuration file is `phpunit.xml`.
-Add new tests in `./tests` directory and in PHPUnit test configuration file `phpunit.xml`.
+Add new tests in `./tests` directory.

 ### Who do I talk to? ###